Cream-Filled Cinnamon Coffee Cake

 - 2. Pour into two greased and waxed paper-lined 9-in. round baking pans.
 Combine topping ingredients; sprinkle over batter.
 Lightly cut through with a knife to swirl.

-- 3. Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes; remove from pans to wire racks to cool completely.

 - 4. In a small saucepan, combine cornstarch and milk until smooth.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Cover and refrigerate until chilled.
 In a small bowl, cream the butter, shortening and sugar until light and fluffy.
 Add vanilla and chilled milk mixture; beat on medium speed until smooth and creamy, about 10 minutes.